 5.2 The relay driver uses a single transistor as a amplifier to drive the relay.
 The outputs of the 4017 do not have sufficient current drive capability to directly drive the relays.
 R521 establishes the drive current for the transistor, and is based on the gain of the transistor and the amount of drive current required for the relays (transistors are current amplifiers, not voltage amplifiers like tubes and FETs).
 The transistor can be just about anything that will handle the relay current and voltage, although I wouldn’t use anything with a smaller current rating.
 D521 is used to kill the counter EMF pulse produced when the relay is de-energized.
 If you do not put this diode in the circuit, the transistor will die a quick death, due to the 75 volt (or so) pulses produced from the decaying magnetic field of the relay when it is de-energized (ouch!).

 5.2.1 Some notes about the relays.
 The relay contacts should be heavy enough to handle the current of the light bulbs you have chosen to use.
-Personally, I wouldn’t use a relay with anything smaller than a set of contacts rated for 5 amps.
+Personally, I wouldn’t use a relay with anything smaller than contacts rated for 5 amps.
 A single set of 5 amp contacts can handle two 25 watt light bulbs, a double pole relay could handle four 25 watt bulbs.
 All contacts should be wired using the C (common) and NO (normally open) contacts (in the unenergized position).
 The only exception would be if you are wiring up a PRR dwarf and want to show the “restricted” aspect.
-As I mentioned earlier in para.
-0.2, bulb #4 is lit all of the time, except when displaying the restricted aspect, when bulbs #1 and #3 are lit.
+As I mentioned earlier in paragraph 0.2, bulb #4 is lit all of the time, except when displaying the restricted aspect, when bulbs #1 and #3 are lit.
 The relay controlling bulb #4 would be wired using the NC (normally closed) contact instead of the NO contact.
 The relays should be rated to operate from 12VDC, although if you have them, 6 volters could be used (if you use a regulator chip to knock the 12VDC down to 6VDC), or 24 volters could be used with a voltage doubler in the power supply.

 5.2.2 Some notes about the transistors.
 If you notice, all the transistors I have used are 2N2222's.
-These were very common transistors, and should still be available (maybe as a PN2222 from some surplus houses).
+These were/are very common transistors, and should still be available (maybe as a PN2222 from some surplus houses).
 The “A” version of the transistor has a slightly higher collector voltage (30v vs. 40v), but both are rated at 800ma collector current.
 These guys should handle almost any 12v relay.
 If you wire up the circuit, and the relay doesn’t pull in, there may be two (ok, three) reasons.
 One, the transistor is dead, two, you may need to decrease the value of R521 to a smaller value, say, 2200 ohms.
 The last reason....there might be a problem in the wiring.
 Feel free to substitute any NPN transistor you have or can get.
 I believe the ECG/TCG replacement for the 2N2222 is a “123", but that’s using my old grey cells, so check the book before you go and order one.
 Two common base diagrams for the 2N2222 transistor are shown.
 The base lead ID in the circle is a common alternate if you substitute other transistors.
 Check documentation before you wire ‘em in!

 5.2.3 One last note about the drivers.
 The transistor in the relay driver doesn’t need to be rewired if used to drive bulb 4 for the restrictive aspect.
 Only the contacts have to be changed from using the NO contact to the NC contact (I know, I’m repeating myself).
 This is because we want the relay to turn OFF the bulb, instead of turning it on.
 For all of the other circuits that use solid state output devices, the transistor is used only to invert the control signal, so it accomplishes the same thing.
 If you want to use the solid state drivers, and you only want to turn bulbs ON, do not use the transistor.
 Instead, connect the output of the matrix to point "D" in the driver circuit.
 If the circuits don’t seem to work at first, you may need to adjust the resistor values a bit.
 Don’t be afraid to try different values as long as you don’t go to extremes (especially when using smaller values), in other words, don’t throw a 10 ohm resistor in the circuit!